 How we bring high speed broadband to you.

-The following are two explanations of how our hybrid fixed wireless + fibre broadband system works.
+The following are two explanations of how our hybrid fixed wireless internet + fibre broadband system works.
 One is a basic summary and the other a more technical explanation for those who would like to know a bit more about the hardware behind the magic.

 A more technical explanation of fixed wireless

-The following explains how we achieve breakneck speeds and low-latency connections in Australian residential scenarios where fibre to the actual premises isn’t available, using fixed wireless technology.
+The following explains how we achieve breakneck speeds and low-latency internet connections in Australian residential scenarios where fibre to the actual premises isn’t available, using fixed wireless technology.

 We install a fibre link (single mode, single strand, multi-spectrum fibre) into an area already provisioned as being “on-net”.
 This acts as a peer-to-peer (P2P) link to our DC (DC-HSDPA = Dual-Carrier/Dual-Cell) and Transit providers.

 For redundancy purposes, we acquire transit from the nation’s leading tier-1 providers such as Vocus, PIPE, Telstra and AAPT.